 It also includes all of the tasks you perform once you land a client, such as putting together contracts, sending questionnaires and documentation, correspondence, calls and meetings, invoicing…you get the picture!

 I’ve written before about the importance of defining your working process.
-Along with the perks of feeling confident and organized, creating a system or process is going to save you a lot of time, stress and anxiety.
+Along with the perks of feeling confident and organized, creating a system or process and using the right tools is going to save you a lot of time, stress and anxiety.

 So how do you do this?